septadev/GTFS/README.md

 # GTFS

-Latest GTFS: 07-06-16
+Latest GTFS: 07-11-16 v3

 Notes:
-   * Contains Enhanced Saturday Schedule Service for Regional Rail
+   * Contains additional trains
    * EMSRR times were not rolled into Media/Elwyn Rail schedule due to time constraints

+Known isuses:
+   * There are no stop_times for Link Belt